Ban on sharia law: United Kingdom

 The council/tribunals are defended as providing an essential service for pious Muslims who would simply work with non-government mandated Sharia councils if the government abolished the mandated ones.
 But they are also criticized for taking the man's side in rulings, for example advising women to forfeit their mahr (marriage dower) in exchange for a divorce.
 According to legal historian Sadakat Kadri, the Muslim Arbitration Tribunal has "no jurisdiction over criminal matters or cases involving children."
 A UK-trained lawyer sits "on all its panels, and every decision" is subject to judicial review – "meaning that it was subject to reversal if it disclosed unfair procedures, human rights violations, or any other step that ordinary court considered contrary to the public interest."
 According to Kadri, British Muslims neither know nor care about the criminal penalties of Sharia law (tazir and hudud) but seek much less controversial services.

 In addition to the sharia law of the councils and tribunals, there have also been reports of "vigilante sharia squads" in some places, such as Whitechapel, East London.
-The legal system of the United Kingdom treats these squads as criminals.
+The legal system of the United Kingdom treats these squads as unlawful.

 Germany

-Sharia law is part of Germany's private law through the regulations of the German international private law.
-Its application is limited by the order public.
+Sharia law is not recognized as a valid juridical system in Germany.
+Still, it takes its place in Germany's private law through the regulations of the German international private law.
+Its application is limited by the ordre public.